Graceli95/asu-925/test/README.md

-# Songs CLI Test Suite
+# Test Suite Documentation

-This directory contains the organized test suite for the Songs CLI application.
+This directory contains the organized test suite for the Songs API application.
 The tests have been split into logical modules for better organization and maintainability.

 ## Test Structure